Architecture found me…

 My uncle patiently sat with me to build this architectural marvel and the little house sat on my bookshelf with a protective energy field I would imagine around it.
 It sat there and sat there under my watchful eye until we immigrated from Eastern Europe to the Western World.
 It was one of the few toys that made the cut and was granted access to my suitcase.
 I reluctantly dismantled my prized possession and we hit the road.

-Flash forward several countries, Lego sets and years later I was sitting in my best friend’s living room lamenting over my future.
+Flash forward several countries, Lego kits and years later I was sitting in my best friend’s living room lamenting over my future.
 I was in the last few semesters of my Genetics degree in California and feeling more out of place than ever.
-I loved science, I loved studying it and I loved how it made me feel to have the title of my major roll off my tongue; “Cellular and Molecular Biology and Genetic”.
+I loved science, I loved studying science and I loved how it made me feel to have the title of my selected major roll off my tongue; “Cellular and Molecular Biology and Genetic”.
 Sounded so important, so smart, so….. boring for my future.
 I pictured lab coats and underground laboratories with no signs of natural daylight or other humans.

 Sydney and the Southeast coast of Australia was to be my home for at least the next six years.
 I started architecture school and not long after found a job which has led to opportunities I could have never imagined.
 I have traveled the world, met wonderful people and that leap of faith has rewarded me many times over.